 where the canonical anticommutation relation $\{\gamma_k,\gamma_l\} = 2\delta_{kl}$ is satisfied.
 We impose the Neveu-Schwarz boundary condition $\gamma_{2L+1} = -\gamma_{1}$ to ensure a unique ground state.
 The low-energy physics is described by a free fermion CFT with central charge $c=1/2$.
-The entanglement entropy of an interval is given by
+The entanglement entropy of an interval is given by \cite{Calabrese_2004}

 which is of the same form as the MIPT at criticality.
 Thus, the CMI also takes the form of Eq.~\eqref{eq:CMI_CFT} with $\alpha = c/3$.
-We consider the Petz map recovery on this state.
+We consider the Petz map recovery for contiguous intervals $A,B$ and $C$ on this state.
+The ground state is a fermionic Gaussian state (see Appendix~\ref{app:state} for general definitions and properties).
 We are able to simulate large system sizes up to $L=128$ with the help of Gaussian fermion techniques introduced in Ref.~\cite{Swingle:2018dto}.
 We note in passing that the bosonic analogue of the technique is developed in Ref.~\cite{Lami_2018}.
-We verify that while the CMI is proportional to $\eta$ at small $\eta$, the best Petz map infidelity $-\log F_0 \propto \eta^2$, consistent with Ref.~\cite{Vardhan:2023pnm}.
+We verify that while the CMI is proportional to $\eta$ at small $\eta$ (see Appendix~\ref{app:entropy} for details), and that the best Petz map infidelity $-\log F_0 \propto \eta^2$ (see Appendix~\ref{app:petz} for details), consistent with Ref.~\cite{Vardhan:2023pnm}.
 The fidelity $F_t$ of the rotated Petz map is symmetric with respect to $t$, signaling time-reversal invariance, see Fig.~\ref{fig:Ising_plot}.